35 Outstanding No-Carve Pumpkin Ideas

 31. Black Bat and Black Cat

 The directions at Better Homes and Gardens say to cut this pumpkin, but also suggest that you can use cardstock for the eyes and mouths.
+Number 16 in the slideshow.

 32. Ghoulish Gourds

 I guess gourds are a type of pumpkin, so they can make an appearance in this article.
 I love these little ghouls.
 Go to Parents for the instructions.
+Scan down the page to #19 for this project.

 34. Duct Tape Pumpkin